RobThree/TemperatureDisplay/README.md

 Uses an Wemos D1 mini with a GXHT30 I²C temperature & humidity sensor and a SSD1306 I²C 0.96" OLED display.

-This project supports OTA updates, uses the WiFi manager to configure the WiFi and provides a REST AOU to get the temperature and humidity as JSON.
+This project supports OTA updates, uses the WiFi manager to configure the WiFi and provides a REST API to get the temperature and humidity as JSON.
 The readings (and display) are updated every 2 seconds and also output to serial.

 ![Example](img/example.jpg)